optakt/flow-dps/docs/database.md

 ## Index Schema

 The DPS uses [BadgerDB](https://github.com/dgraph-io/badger) to store datasets of state changes and block information to build all the indexes required for random protocol and execution state access.
-It does not re-use any of the protocol state database, but instead re-indexes everything, so that all databases used to bootstrap the index can be discarded subsequently.

 #### First Height